roboblazers7617/2025SpinnyThingButKraken/README.md

 ## Issues

-Can be tracked on the [issues tab](https://github.com/roboblazers7617/Template-Robot/issues) and in the [projects panel](https://github.com/orgs/roboblazers7617/projects/6).
-They should also be in the google sheet.
+Should be tracked on the [issues tab](https://github.com/roboblazers7617/2025SpinnyThingButKraken/issues).

 ## New Robot Checklist